frisostolk/webpro/README.md

 Every game starts with 24 cards that lie face down.
 The game starts when the first player takes the first turn.
 A turn is finished when a player turned over two different cards.
 After the turn is finished the second player gets to play his/her turn.
 So the game goes on until all the matches are found.

 <h4>Usage</h4>
-When a user enters our site, they first have to sign in by entering their email and name.
+When a user enters our site, they first have to sign in by entering their name.
+They will generate a game-id which the other player needs to log in.
 The game accepts 2 players only.
-The IP-address of the user will help us assign a user to the role of player 1 or player 2.
+The game-id and php-sessions will help us assign a user to the role of player 1 or player 2.
 While playing the game a timer is set of 10 minutes.
 When the time is up, the scores are shown on screen.
 Then the user gets the option to play again.
 When the user wants to play again.
 The cards are turn around, shuffled and placed randomly on the game field.

 To play this game the user only needs a working internet connection and an other player to compete with.